Qarj/WebImblaze/MANUAL.md

 <br />

 <a name="outputhttp"></a>
-### 5.4 - HTTP Log File (http.log)
+### 5.4 - HTTP Log File (http.txt)

-A log file (http.log) is generated to capture HTTP requests that are sent to the web server of the system under test and HTTP responses that are received from the system under test.
+A log file (http.txt) is generated to capture HTTP requests that are sent to the web server of the system under test and HTTP responses that are received from the system under test.
 Whether or not HTTP logging is turned on depends on a setting in the configuration file and if you have logging parameters turned on in each test case.
-See the "Configuration - Configuration File (config.xml)" and "Test Case Setup - Available Parameters" sections of this manual for more information on logging to the http.log file.
+See the "Configuration - Configuration File (config.xml)" and "Test Case Setup - Available Parameters" sections of this manual for more information on logging to the http.txt file.

-Note: "Content-Length" and "Host" HTTP headers are automatically added to outgoing HTTP POST requests, but are not shown in http.log.
+Note: "Content-Length" and "Host" HTTP headers are automatically added to outgoing HTTP POST requests, but are not shown in http.txt.

 <br />